S01den/Lost_CavernRL/README.md

 ![](https://github.com/S01den/Lost_CavernRL/blob/master/images/imageTitle.png)

 A big screen is recommended.
-If the menus are weirdly displayed, try to launch with minimal mode (./LostCavern 1)
+If the menus are weirdly displayed, try to launch in minimal mode (134\*43) with ./LostCavern 1

 Keys:
 - Arrows to move